-- Participates in the development, implementation, and completion of capital improvement projects related to new trails, parking lots, buildings, facilities, and/or District infrastructure. - Prepares and implements site improvement and repair plans; prepares studies and designs; evaluates alternatives; supervises the preparation of plans, specifications, bid documents, and construction costs estimates; obtains necessary permits; prepares project budget estimates and schedules; analyzes bids, selects consultants and contractors; conducts value engineering; and negotiates final contracts. - > Makes recommendations on solutions to engineering and construction related issues.
+- Participates in the development, implementation and completion of capital improvement projects related to new trails, parking lots, buildings, facilities, and/or District infrastructure. - Prepares and implements site improvement and repair plans; prepares studies and designs; evaluates alternatives; obtains necessary permits; prepares project budget estimates and schedules; reviews bids and selects consultants and contractors. - Makes recommendations on solutions to engineering and construction related issues. - > Develops and standardizes procedures and methods to improve the efficiency and effectiveness of assigned services, projects, and activities; identifies opportunities for improvement and recommends to District management staff. - Participates in the preparation of project implementation budgets, and monitors project expense budgets and approves/processes project expenditures.

-- Ensures that capital projects adhere to project goals, approved plans, District policy, permitting requirements, comply with environmental mitigation measures, District construction standards, and any applicable rules and regulations, and documents and reports compliance as required. - Develops and standardizes procedures and methods to improve the efficiency and effectiveness of assigned services, projects, and activities; identifies opportunities for improvement and makes recommendations to District management staff. - Participates in the preparation of project implementation budgets, monitors project expense budgets, approves/processes project expenditures, and provides early alert to Department Manager of potential issues with meeting assigned project budgets. - Serves as source of information for staff, consultants, property owners, and contractors regarding general capital programs, projects, and functions; represents the department and District to outside agencies, public and private groups, and the general public; facilitates community participation through a continual dialogue with residents on major projects. - Develops and advertises consultant/contractors requests for proposal/bids/quotes, and administers bid processes for professional and/or construction services; evaluates proposals/bids/quotes and recommends project award; administers contracts after award. - Negotiates, administers, and manages contracts for services; reviews documents, reports, and other work products prepared by consultants and provides feedback and corrections; reviews and oversees consultant invoices and progress payments. - Prepares and presents staff reports for capital improvement design and construction projects, contract solicitation and authorization, permits and licenses. - Provides highly complex assistance to management staff related to codes and constructability; develops and reviews staff reports related to assigned activities, projects, and services; under direction, reports to and advises the Engineering & Construction Department Manager, General Manager, and Board of Directors related to a wide variety of capital project matters. - Represents the District to outside agencies, including City and County Planning Commissions, Departments of Public Works, and Councils or Boards; conducts presentations regarding District capital project issues. - Attends and participates in professional group meetings; stays abreast of new trends and innovations in open space construction and related activities; researches emerging products and enhancements and their applicability to District needs. - Monitors changes in regulations and technology that may affect capital projects; recommends policy and procedural changes to management. - Receives, investigates, and responds to problems and complaints in a professional manner; identifies and reports findings and takes necessary corrective action. - Maintains standard construction documents in conformance with changes in legal requirements and practices.
-Assists and advises consultants and staff in the preparation of technical specifications and construction details as it pertains to codes and constructability. - Oversees the scheduling of major construction projects to ensure contractual compliance with plans, specifications, materials, schedules, workmanship and safety standards, and provides early alerts to Department Manager of potential issues with meeting project schedules. - Participates in negotiating claims and proposed change orders and associated costs, resolving field and contractual differences, and processing scheduled progress payments. - Conducts final inspections to assure the project's completion and that final acceptance includes necessary warranties and resolution of liquidated damages. - Provides appropriate operational staff with documents, warranties and, as necessary, an orientation of specialized functional components and systems. - Performs other duties as assigned.
+- > Serves as source of information for developers, engineers, property owners, and contractors regarding general capital programs, projects, and functions; represents the department and District to outside agencies, public and private groups, and the general public; facilitates community participation through a continual dialogue with residents on major projects. - Develops consultant requests for proposal, advertising, and bid processes for professional and/or construction services; evaluates proposals and recommends project award; administers contracts after award. - Negotiates, administers, and manages contracts for services; reviews documents, reports, and other work products prepared by consultants and provides feedback and corrections; reviews and oversees consultant invoices and progress payments. - > Prepares and presents staff reports for capital improvement design and construction projects, contract solicitation and authorization, permits and licenses. - ➤ Provides highly complex staff assistance to management staff; develops and reviews staff reports related to assigned activities, projects, and services. - ➤ Represents the District to outside agencies, before the City or County Planning Commission, Department of Public Work, and Council or Board; conducts presentations regarding District capital project issues. - Attends and participates in professional group meetings; stays abreast of new trends and innovations in open space and preserve and related services; researches emerging products and enhancements and their applicability to District needs. - Monitors changes in regulations and technology that may affect operations; implements policy and procedural changes after approval. - Receives, investigates, and responds to problems and complaints in a professional manner; identifies and reports findings and takes necessary corrective action. - ➤ Maintains standard construction documents in conformance with changes in legal requirements and practices.
+Advises consultant and staff in the preparation of technical specifications and construction details as it pertains to codes and constructability. - > Oversees the scheduling of major construction projects to ensure contractual compliance with plans, specifications, materials, schedules, workmanship and safety standards. - > Participates in negotiating claims and proposed change orders and associated costs, resolving field and contractual differences, and processing scheduled progress payments. - > Conducts final inspections to assure the project's completion and that final acceptance includes necessary warranties and resolution of liquidated damages. - > Provides appropriate operational staff with documents, warranties and, as necessary, an orientation of specialized functional components and systems. - Performs other duties as assigned.